weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 ```

 ### Get-Command
 Get-Command is used  for searching for a command.
 Because of the approved verbs we can easily search for commands that suit what we need.
 Take for example finding a command that can find active directory users.
-We can type in the Powershell console:
+We can type in the PowerShell console:

 ```
 Get-command get-*user -module active*